MrunaliniPachpute/DSA-Patterns-and-Problems/Graphs/flowcharts/README.md

 # Flowcharts for Graphs Problems

-This folder contains flowcharts for all 5 problems in the Graphs topic.
-The flowcharts are implemented using Mermaid diagrams directly in the HTML files.
+This folder contains PNG flowcharts for all 5 problems in the Graphs topic.
+The flowcharts are stored as PNG images and displayed in the HTML files.

 ## Implementation Details

-- **Technology**: Mermaid.js for interactive flowcharts
+- **Technology**: PNG images for clear, static flowcharts
-- **Integration**: Flowcharts are embedded directly in each problem's HTML page
+- **Integration**: Flowcharts are displayed as images in each problem's HTML page
 - **Functionality**: Each page has a "View Flowchart" button that toggles the flowchart visibility
 - **Styling**: Uses existing CSS classes for consistent styling